Palliative care: Overview

 Grief support

-- loss of health, independence and control
+- loss of health, independence and sense of control